 Stylishly designed rooms can be rented.
 Modern technology was cleverly integrated into the historic buildings.
 Spacious windows and high ceilings make the rooms bright and inviting.

-The gallery offers plenty of space for exhibitions of any kind.
+The show room offers plenty of space for exhibitions of any kind.
 Artists from Germany and beyond come here to exhibit their works.
 Many of them are photographers, often presenting shots taken in and around Berlin.
-The Chaussee 36 website includes a scheduled of upcoming exhibitions under the heading "Galerie 36".

 The site's event location is known as Studio 36.
 The exposed brick walls lend the whole a rustic charm.
 The studio is also ideal for unusual photo shoots or as a versatile location for filming thanks to its unfinished look that can be adapted as needed.
 The lighting conditions in the space are also particularly advantageous here, with large windows guaranteeing good light for any photo or film project.